-The surcharge and other fees change component in solid waste revenues growth associated primarily with the Energy component of the Energy and Environmental fee and the portion of the Sustainability Recycling Adjustment fee that has anniversaried.
+The surcharge and other fees change component in quarterly and year-to-date solid waste revenues growth is associated primarily with the Energy component of the Energy and Environmental fee and the portion of the Sustainability Recycling Adjustment fee that has anniversaried.
 The Energy component of the fee floats on a monthly basis based on diesel fuel prices.
 The Energy component of the fee increased due to both the implementation of the program and higher diesel fuel pricing.
-The Sustainability Recycling Adjustment fee floats on a monthly basis based on recycling commodity prices.
+The Sustainability Recycling Adjustment fee floats on a monthly basis based on recycled commodity prices.